unixvoid/silo/readme.md

 TODO
 ----
-On startup check the 'basedir'.
-We should populate the following structures with information master:packages (redis set) a set of package names in the directory package:<name>  (redis key) a key with the value being the meta tag to be used
+- On startup check the 'basedir'.
+We should populate the following structures with information
+  master:packages (redis set) a set of package names in the directory
+  package:<name>  (redis key) a key with the value being the meta tag to be used

+- Check for filesystem changes to pick up new packages
+  this means updating master:metadata to for insertions/deletes

 ```
 rkt